robertdwebster/cpp-realtime-demo/README.md

 * makefile - contains compile commands for the main application

 ## Compiling and Running
-This project was developed on a Linux computer and proper function may depend on the use of a Unix machine to execute.
+Since C implementations and standards differ by operating system, this application is intended for use on a Linux machine.
 Compilation is performed using the g++ compiler.

 Both the main application and the sensor have their own makefiles which define compile commands and a ```make clean``` command.